 Everything you bring into your home is a reflection of your personal style and taste.
 Whether it is a decorative vase, rug, or sofa, you’ve taken the time to choose just the right pieces to make your surroundings an extension of your personality, much in the same way you select art.

 And these days, curating art for your home is easier than ever.
 Local artists abound, discount retailers make quality art affordable, and websites give us unlimited options to adorn our walls.
 Or you can literally take matters into your own hands and become the artist yourself.

 1. Local Artists

-If you live in a city with an art school check the schedule of events for student exhibitions.
-You can buy original works for much less than prices at commercial galleries.
-And who knows you may end up with a piece from an unknown who will someday become a famous, well-respected artist.
+If you live in a city with an art school, check the schedule of events for student exhibitions.
+You can buy original works for much less than at commercial galleries.
+And who knows, you may end up with a piece from someone who will someday become a famous, well-respected artist.

 Attend art festivals in your area.
 They are great sources for up-and-coming artists.
 These festivals allow you to meet artists face-to-face and develop an ongoing relationship with them.
 Ask to be added to their email list and follow them on social media.
-Don’t forget you have the luxury of negotiating price especially if you wait until the final hours of the event.
+Don’t forget that you can always negotiate the price, especially if you wait until the final hours of the event.

 If you are lucky enough to live in a city that houses an artists’ colony, you could have the opportunity to meet them in their studios.
 Most artists are happy to give you a behind-the-scenes look at their work and inspiration.
 If you can’t afford one of their completed pieces, you may be able to purchase a rough sketch or conceptual rendering.